 Garth Brooks is the undisputed king of modern country music.
 It’s not even a competition.
 Ever since he achieved mainstream success in the early 90s nobody has matched his songwriting ability, energy, and live concerts.
 Maybe you’re a big fan, or maybe you’re just curious, but in this article, we answer the question, ‘What Guitar does Garth Brooks Play?’

 The American Country Music Giant has been selling out any venue he plays for decades.
 With millions of tickets and albums sold, you can imagine the man is sitting on a pretty nice pile of dough.
 He has 6 Albums Certified Diamond (10+ Million Albums Sold) and has sold 200 million albums in total.

 As of 2020, Garth Brooks’ Net Worth is $350 Million.

 Alright, now to the reason why you are here.
 What Guitar does Garth Brooks Play?
 Now, unlike a lot of mainstream artists nowadays who use a number of different guitars, Mr. Brooks keeps it pretty simple.
 He uses 2 guitars.
 One acoustic and one electric.

 Garth Brooks Acoustic Guitar 2020

-Garth Brooks’ acoustic guitar is none other than his signature takamine.
-The GB7C Garth Brooks Signature Model is collaboration between Brooks and Takamine.
+Garth Brooks’ acoustic guitar is none other than his signature Takamine.
+The GB7C Garth Brooks Signature Model is a collaboration between Brooks and Takamine.
 The GB7C features a solid cedar top, and solid rosewood back and sides.
 The acoustic-electric is equipped with Takamine’s CT4B II preamp and a Palathetic under-saddle pickup.